Virginia Blue Bells

 Impact of a Refund or Rollover

-If you have 5 or more years of service in your ERFC plan and you refund or roll over your ERFC contributions, you forfeit your rights to a lifetime monthly benefit beginning at your retirement age.
+If you have 5 or more years of service in your ERFC plan and you refund or roll over your ERFC contributions, you forfeit your rights to a monthly benefit beginning at your retirement age.
 Please also note that if you withdraw your contributions and you're later hired into an ERFC-covered position, you'll be enrolled as a new employee under the ERFC 2001 Tier 2 plan.

 Can I meet with a retirement specialist?